 Objections to the TRO must be received by the date advised in the order.
 Your letter or e-mail will be acknowledged once the objection period has lapsed (the objection period for a permanent TRO is usually 21 days).
 We will investigate your objection and advise you of our findings.

-If you are not satisfied with the response given to your objection and you still feel there are reasons to object to the proposed changes, you should contact Head of Strategy and Customer Services at the above address.
+If you are not satisfied with the response given to your objection and you still feel there are reasons to object to the proposed changes, you should contact Legal Services, Resources and Governance at the above address.
 Depending on the reasons, your objection could progress to a "Hearing of Objections" held by an independent person or body.
 Fourteen days' notice will be sent to you detailing the date, time and place of the meeting.

 Resources and Governance - Legal Services